 14-26 Carbon atoms occur in beef fat (tallow) or candle wax.

-All saturated fats are solid at room temperature and their melting point depend on their Carbon chain length.
+All saturated fats are solid at room temperature and their melting point depends on their carbon chain length.

 Mono and polyunsaturated fat

-As we know from before, saturated fat is solid or semisolid at room temperature while mono and polyunsaturated fats are liquid even when refrigerated.
+As we know, saturated fat is solid or semisolid at room temperature while mono and polyunsaturated fats are liquid even when refrigerated.
 This makes them useful for different purposes in the body.
 Saturated fat is good for fuel.
 Our body can run on that fuel more efficiently.
-Mono and polyunsaturated fats are used for more special functions and parts in our body and they have one, very bad, disadvantage.
+Mono and polyunsaturated fats are used for more special functions and parts of our body and they have one, very bad, disadvantage.
 They are very reactive.
-They react to Oxygen, heat, even to a certain light spectrum because that double bound is not so hard to break.
+They react to Oxygen, heat, and even to a certain light spectrum because that double bound is not so hard to break.
 My personal advice is to store such fats in the refrigerator.
-Capsulated form is more stable but still, better save then sorry, right?
+The capsulated form is more stable but still, better save than sorry, right?
 Now back to those functions in our body.
 Body use them, for example, for signaling processes mostly in cell membranes to be flexible and fluid but saturated fat is solid and can’t be used there because then cell membranes would be stiff and can’t communicate with each other.
 I hope it makes sense to you.

 As I mentioned earlier saturated fat is good for fuel but we need small amounts of specialized fats, called essential fatty acids (the body can’t make them), as well.
-For example, DHA is six faults (six double bonds) polyunsaturated part of the fish oil is what our brain and retina is primarily made of.
-Important is to remember saturated fat is stable at room temperature and polyunsaturated fat is very sensitive to heat and Oxygen and needs to well take care of it to not get destroyed.
+For example, DHA is six faults (six double bonds) polyunsaturated part of the fish oil is what our brain and retina are primarily made of.
+Important is to remember that saturated fat is stable at room temperature and polyunsaturated fat is very sensitive to heat and Oxygen and needs to be well taken care of it to not get destroyed.

 This is it for today.
-I know it was a lot so I will let you rest and digest those pieces of information and next time we will dive into KETON and how we can get him but until then be healthy.
+I know it was a lot so I will let you rest and digest those pieces of information.
+Next time we will dive into KETON and how we can get him but until then be healthy.
 If you have some questions don’t hesitate and ask me in the comment section and I will do my best to answer them as soon as possible.